I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 Basel is home to a whopping 40 museums.
 Below are some museums located in Basel and some that are a bit farther away but definitely worth the visit.

 The art museum of Basel has a total of 3 venues within walking distance of each other.
 The museum showcases conservative modernism, contemporary art and a variety of changing exhibitions.
-There is a focus on Swiss art, however, includes artworks from Pablo Picasso, Vincent Van Gough, Piet Mondrian, Andy Warhol and a variety of other artists.
+There is a focus on Swiss art, however, including artworks from Pablo Picasso, Vincent Van Gough, Piet Mondrian, Andy Warhol and a variety of other artists.

 This museum is interactive, as you learn about the history of paper and words as they evolved.
 You are able to make your own parchment of paper during the tour and spend some time learning calligraphy.